SRD-Archive/srd-archive/Mini_OpenD6_SRD/Mini_OpenD6_SRD.md

 complete game.
 Beyond these four pages are additional rules and options to expand your game.

-On pages 8 through 13 are rules that will only come up in some games, vehicles and magic.
-While 14 through 17 provide GM's with a ready list of NPC's and monsters to populate the game.
-Pages 18 and 19 provide rule variants to help change up the game to better fit the style of the campaign desired.
-On pages 20 and 21 the GM will find a little advice on creating the campaign and adapting other OpenD6 materials to their Mini Six games.
-Sarting on page 22 you will find five sample settings that are nearly ready to go as is.
-Pages 34 and 35 contain a character sheet and the Mini Six cheat sheet containing several useful charts to serve as a handy reference.

 What you won't find in ths book are a lot of detailed examples, exhaustive rules to cover every possible scenario, or a large list of modifiers.
 Instead, we are trusting GM's, with the